Not all Indians think Apu is a racist stereotype

 The Simpsons: Not all Indians think Apu is a racist stereotype

-Why is a goofy Indian convenience store owner in a satirical TV series suddenly raising the hackles of some American Indians, nearly three decades after he was introduced as a character?
+Why is a goofy Indian convenience store owner in a satirical TV series suddenly raising the hackles of some Indian-Americans, nearly three decades after he was introduced as a character?

 In The Simpsons, Bengal-born Apu Nahasapeemapetilon is an indefatigable immigrant who talks in a mocking sing-song way.
 He topped his class of "seven million students" in a college in India before moving to the dystopian fictional town of Springfield, peopled by misfits and oddballs and powered by a polluting nuclear plant owned by a heartless cynic.